Boston Legacy FC: Organization

 Boston Legacy FC are owned by Boston Unity Soccer Partners (BUSP), an all-female ownership group led by Jennifer Epstein, Stephanie Connaughton, Ami Danoff, and Anna Palmer.
-BUSP's investors include Aly Raisman, Elizabeth Banks, Brad and Tracy Stevens, and Linda Henry.
-In July 2025, WNBA All-Star, Aliyah Boston, joined the ownership group for the Legacy.
+BUSP's investors include Aly Raisman, Elizabeth Banks, and Tracy and Brad Stevens.
+In July 2025, WNBA All-Star Aliyah Boston joined the ownership group.

+On June 25, 2025, the club announced that they had hired Filipa Patão as their inaugural head coach.

 Former FC Barcelona Femení recruitment and contract manager Domènec "Domè" Guasch serves as the club's general manager.

 The club also hired former Brighton & Hove Albion women's player recruitment manager Edward Gallagher as their first director of player recruitment.

-The team's training facility will be located in Brockton and will open in 2026.
-It is privately funded and will include a 30,000-square-foot training building and six pitches, including two natural grass surfaces and one heated field.
+In June 2026, the team broke ground on a 30,000-square-foot training facility in Brockton that was scheduled to open by the end of 2026, with an all-seasons bubble dome to be completed in January 2027.